The Montoya Effect

-The arcuate fasciculus is part of the white matter “wiring” that connects different parts of the brain; in this case the temporal and temporal lobes.
+The arcuate fasciculus is part of the white matter “wiring” that connects different parts of the brain – in this case the temporal and frontal lobes.
 The arcuate fasciculus finding stuck out for several reasons.

-The finding was very consistent, showing up in no less than 13 of the 16 ME/CFS (and none of the controls).
+The finding was very consistent, showing up in no less than 13 of the 16 ME/CFS subjects and none of the controls.
 That was a remarkably specific finding given that the abnormality occurred in only 10% of one small slice of the brain.
-If Zeineh started out surveying the whole brain, as it appears he did, having this one part of the brain jump out again and again in the ME/CFS was encouraging.
+If Zeineh started out surveying the whole brain, as it appears he did, having this one part of the brain jump out again and again in the brains of subjects with ME/CFS was encouraging.

-(This is an opposite kind of finding to the increased numbers of white matter hyperintensities found years ago in the brains of Chronic Fatigue Syndrome patients.
-Because different patients had them in different parts of their brains, it’s was hard to tie them to anything specific.)
+Note that this is an opposite kind of finding compared to the increased numbers of white matter hyperintensities found years ago in the brains of Chronic Fatigue Syndrome patients.
+Because different patients had these hyperintensities in different parts of their brains, it was hard to tie them to anything specific.

-The increased rather than decreased FA’s bucked the trend found in neurodegenerative disorders and Zeineh et. al clearly expected reduced FA’s given the cognitive problems in the ME/CFS group.
-Increased FA’s are, however, also found in Alzheimer’s, and Baraniuk’s finding of a trend toward increased FA’s in a different “wire” ( the right inferior occipital fasciculus) in the brains of people with GWS, perhaps suggested increased FA’s in the fasciculus are the norm in these kinds of disorders.
+The increased rather than decreased FAs bucked the trend found in neurodegenerative disorders, and Zeineh et al. clearly expected reduced FAs given the cognitive problems in the ME/CFS group.
+Increased FAs are, however, also found in Alzheimer’s, and Baraniuk’s finding of a trend toward increased FAs in a different “wire” ( the right inferior occipital fasciculus) in the brains of people with GWS perhaps suggested that increased FAs in the fasciculus are the norm in these kinds of disorders.

 The fact the most severely fatigued ME/CFS had the highest FA values suggested the right arcuate fasciculus changes were associated with fatigue.

-[The arcuate fasciculus does, however, mostly terminate in a diffuse manner in the premotor cortex - the part of the brain associated with “motor planning”.
-That’s intriguing given the slowed motor responses documented in ME/CFS, the data suggesting motor cortex excitability may be reduced in ME/CFS and the recent basal ganglia findings.
+[The arcuate fasciculus does, however, mostly terminate in a diffuse manner in the premotor cortex – the part of the brain associated with “motor planning”.
+That’s intriguing given the recent basal ganglia findings and the slowed motor responses documented in ME/CFS, the data suggesting motor cortex excitability may be reduced in ME/CFS.

-Miller recent findings of reduced basal ganglia activity in ME/CFS patients followed Chaudhuri and Behans earlier studies suggesting inflammation or ischemia was present.
-Given those findings it was interesting that Zeineh found fatigue scores were significantly correlated (p<.03) with basal ganglia volume in his group.
-The basal ganglia were the only section of the brain to be associated with fatigue scores in volumetric part of the study.]
+Miller’s recent findings of reduced basal ganglia activity in ME/CFS patients followed earlier studies by Chaudhuri and Behans suggesting inflammation or ischemia was present.
+Given those findings, it was interesting that Zeineh found fatigue scores were significantly correlated (p<.03) with basal ganglia volume in his group.
+The basal ganglia were the only section of the brain to be associated with fatigue scores in the volumetric part of the study.]

 Zeineh’s study contradicted several findings suggesting reduced grey matter volume and perfusion is present in ME/CFS.
 He chalked up the different study results to his more precise equipment and his better controlling of confounding factors.
 (Perhaps it’s no big loss: one of the arguments for CBT was its supposed ability to normalize grey matter volumes.
 If Zeineh wasn’t able to find grey matter volume reductions in this very cognitively challenged group of patients, perhaps they’re not there.)